 The relationship between a company's earnings and its stock price can be complicated.
 High profits don't necessarily mean a high stock price, and big losses don't always lead to a low stock price.
 Of course, without earnings it is hard for companies to stay in business for long.
-You could say that two of the major factors that influence stock price are current earnings and promise of future earnings.
+You could say that two of the major factors that influence stock price are current earnings and the promise of future earnings.

 Earnings Per Share